MickeyZyk/grav-headless/pages/crowders/pages/about-us/crowdersabout.en.md

 link_one_text: 'START A PROJECT WITH US'
 check_heading: 'See what the crowd of professionals can do...'
 heading_two: 'Our methodology rests on four key pilars'
-subheading_two: 'There are 4 key phases to demonstrate our method to create demand.'
 svg_icons:
     -
         svg: crowders_arrowz.svg